Senator Nolan Jones: Early years

 Senator Nolan Jones was born in Jackson, Mississippi on November 9, 1934.
 "I was always interested in music," he recalled.
 “I was a big blues lover, you never could play enough blues for me.
 I used to duck in the cafes and ice cream parlors on Farish and Fortification streets and listen to people like Buddy Johnson, Muddy Waters, Jimmy Liggins and Louis Jordan on the jukebox.
 I even saw Elmore James play in Jackson."
 He moved with his family to New Orleans, Louisiana in 1951.
 Jones remained in the city after his parents soon returned to Jackson.
 He worked as a laborer for two years until he was drafted into the Army in 1953.
 While stationed at Fort Benning, Georgia, Jones performed with the Desperados, a vocal group whose members included Oscar Toney Jr. and Jo Jo Benson.
 "I joined a group called the Desperados as a vocalist", he remembered.
 "We worked around Augusta and Atlanta."
 The band opened shows for national acts such as The "5" Royales and Hank Ballard and The Midnighters at area clubs.

 Discharged from the Army in 1957, Jones returned to New Orleans.
 He was one of a number of Mississippi musicians who settled and worked in the Crescent City.
 This group includes Eddie “Guitar Slim” Jones, Babe Stovall, and Little Freddie King.
-Jones worked the edges of the city's music scene, occasionally sitting in at local clubs like the Club Tiajuana and Dew Drop Inn.
+Jones worked the edges of the city's music scene, occasionally sitting in at local clubs like the Club and Dew Drop Inn.
 He helped Al Johnson write "You Done Me Wrong", which Johnson recorded in 1958 for Ron Records.